the original Halpern fountain ~ the Siebenröhrenbrunnen in Heilbronn Germany

 He even found the fountain, the Heilbronn "healing spring" where the name Halpern comes from.

-First attempts at sharing Heritageshed here, and with more integration, more sharing will happen on this page too.
+First attempts at sharing Heritagesheds here, and with more integration, more sharing will happen on this page too.

 Burg Kriebstein on the Zschopau river, 10 km from where Josh’s father was born in 1924